angiesasmitatw/components-typography-grids_react/README.md

 ![Demo](src/components/images/ScreenResposiveDemo.gif)

 # Demo
-Go to [this site](https://components-grids-typography.herokuapp.com/) example to run demo
+Go to [this Heroku App](https://components-grids-typography.herokuapp.com/) to see sign-up page in action

 # Running Application In Development Mode